 After dipping well below the $2 mark, gas prices across North Texas are creeping back up.

-Retail gasoline prices across Texas have slipped 2 cents this week to settle at $1.84 per gallon.
+Retail gasoline prices across Texas slipped 3 cents this week to settle at $1.84 per gallon.
 That compares to the nationwide average of $2.04 per gallon, AAA Texas reported.

 Airlines will save billions this year thanks to cheaper jet fuel, but they aren’t likely to share the bounty with passengers — not while so many flights are already full.

 If gas prices go up, delivery companies charge you for the fuel.
 Okay.
 So if prices go down, you pay less, right?
 Wrong!
 You’re still paying the same amount and in some cases even more.